DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Related Work

-The incremental approaches \cite{nguyen2011adaptive, chong2013incremental, shang2014real, shang2016targeted, cordeiro2016dynamic} adaptively update the community structures totally based on the network changes happened during the current network snapshot and the community structure of the previous network snapshot.
-For instance, GreMod \cite{shang2014real} is a rule-based incremental algorithm that performs the predetermined operations on different types of the edge addition changes of the evolving network.
-QCA \cite{nguyen2011adaptive} is another rule-based adaptive algorithm that updates the community structures according to the predefined rules of different types of the incremental changes (i.e., vertices/edges addition/deletion) on the evolving network.
-QCA is also one of the most efficient dynamic community detection algorithms in the field.
-However, since the rule-based algorithms, such as GreMod \cite{shang2014real} and QCA \cite{nguyen2011adaptive}, considers each network change as an independent event, it would be less efficient for them to deal with the case where abundant (i.e., a batch of) network changes happened in the same network snapshot.
-To cope with this issue, in \cite{chong2013incremental}, the authors proposed a batch-based incremental modularity optimization algorithm that updates the community structures by initializing all of the new and changed vertices of the current network snapshot (i.e., the batch) as singleton communities and using Louvain method to further update the community structures.
-However, since their initialization approach of a batch of network changes is rather coarse to generate the intermediate community structure, it would be less efficient to use the Louvain method to further update the community structure.
-LBTR \cite{shang2016targeted} is a learning-based framework that uses machine learning classifiers and historical community structure information to predict certain vertices' new community assignments after each round of network evolution.
+The incremental approaches \cite{nguyen2011adaptive, chong2013incremental, shang2014real, shang2016targeted, cordeiro2016dynamic} adaptively update the community structures fully based on the network changes happened during the current snapshot and the community structure of the previous snapshot.
+For instance, GreMod \cite{shang2014real} is a rule-based incremental algorithm that performs the predetermined operations on different types of the edge addition changes of the dynamic network.
+QCA \cite{nguyen2011adaptive} is another rule-based adaptive algorithm that updates the community structures according to the predefined rules of different types of the incremental changes (i.e., vertices/edges addition/deletion) on the dynamic network.
+QCA is also one of the most efficient dynamic community detection algorithms in the literature.
+However, since the rule-based algorithms, such as GreMod \cite{shang2014real} and QCA \cite{nguyen2011adaptive}, considers each network change as an independent event, they are less efficient when abundant (i.e., a batch of) network changes appear in the same network snapshot.
+Chong et al. \cite{chong2013incremental} propose a batch-based incremental modularity optimization algorithm that updates the community structures by initializing all of the new and changed vertices of the current network snapshot (i.e., the batch) as singleton communities and using Louvain algorithm to further update the community structures.
+However, since their initialization approach, that generates the intermediate community structure of a batch of network changes, is rather coarse, it is less efficient to apply Louvain algorithm on those intermediate community structures.
+LBTR \cite{shang2016targeted} is a learning-based framework that uses machine learning classifiers and historical community structure information to predict certain vertices' new community assignments after each round of network changes.
 In those learning-based algorithms, once the models are being trained, the testing phase could be very efficient.
 However, since the supervised nature of the learning-based algorithms, it would be extremely hard to generalize the trained models.
-For instance, the models trained on one type of evolving networks (e.g., social network) might be less effective to another type of evolving networks (e.g., collaboration network).
-Furthermore, even for the same evolving network, the network patterns evolve over time.
-Thus, the models have to be updated periodically, which would be rather illogical, since the network usually evolves rapidly and training new models is a time consuming task.
+For instance, the models trained on one type of dynamic networks (e.g., social network) might be less effective to another type of dynamic networks (e.g., collaboration network).
+Furthermore, even for the same dynamic network, the network patterns change over time.
+Thus, the models have to be updated periodically, which would be rather illogical, since the network usually changes rapidly and updating models is also time consuming.